This Is How Women In Saudi Arabia Are Celebrating Being Able To Watch Football In Stadiums For The First Time

 Advertisement

-Female attendants were ready at the Jeddah stadium for the match.
+Female attendants were ready for the match at the Jeddah stadium.

 Saudi football clubs tweeted out promotions for their family tickets for the game, as well as messages of support for the decision to admit women for the first time.